 The Equity in Education Coalition believes that no one can advocate better for our kids than our communities and our allies.
-Therefore, we work with local, regional and state-wide communities to ensure that laws, policies and programs work for kids often trapped in the opportunity and achievement gap.
-We also hold our leaders accountable until they secure the resources required to make all children safe, healthy and vibrant.
+Therefore, we work with local, regional and state legislatures to ensure that laws, policies, and programs work for kids often trapped in the opportunity and achievement gap.
+We also hold our leaders accountable until they secure the resources required to make all children safe, healthy, and vibrant.

-The educational system in Washington State needs to be responsive to a child that is homeless, hungry or living in the trauma of poverty.
-The educational system in Washington State has to start funding programs at the local and district level that not only treat children equally but also treat children equitably.
-Some children need more programs, more resources and more support than other children — and our schools and laws must offer those programs if we are to re-create a system that believes that each and every child can succeed in school and can enter a living wage career.
+The education system in Washington State needs to be responsive to a child that is homeless, hungry, or living in the trauma of poverty.
+The education system in Washington State has to start funding programs at the local and district level that not only treat children equally but also treat children equitably.
+Some children need more programs, more resources, and more support than other children — and our schools and laws must offer those programs if we are to create a system that believes that each and every child can succeed in school and can enter a living wage career.

-We do whatever is needed – push, persuade, demand – to make sure our leaders pass laws that do right by kids.
-But, more importantly, we do whatever is needed — push, collaborate, or demand — to make sure that the implementation of those laws does not perpetuate more vicious cycles of bias, poverty or racism.
+We do whatever is needed – push, persuade, demand – to make sure our leaders pass laws that do right by our kids.
+We do whatever is needed to make sure that the implementation of those laws does not perpetuate more vicious cycles of bias, poverty or racism.

 Mobilization and Outreach